 They are a delicious nibble served with your beverage of choice.

 Enjoy with my Strawberry Prosecco or Cosmopolitan.
 I also love to keep the almonds on hand for when I need a quick in-between-meal snack!
 (They will last for a week in a sealed jar – if you can resist them for that long!)

 One of the best things about these Soy Roasted Almonds is how well they go with many other dishes.
-They make a great tapas, served alongside a selection of Tasty Dips or my Baked Feta with Olives and Rosemary.
+They make a great tapas, served alongside a selection of dips or my Baked Feta with Olives and Rosemary.